 The start line and the finish line for all races (full marathon, half marathon, relay marathon, 5k race and kids one mile fun run) are on Heritage Walk (Avenue of Flags) alongside the National Infantry Museum.

-Hand-cycle participants will start a few minutes ahead of the other runners.
+My Team Triumph stroller participants will start a few minutes ahead of the other runners.
+Their escort runners will run alongside them and alternate pushing the stroller.

 Relay Marathon Race